marksmits/url-search-property/README.md

 ## Browser History API

-It is also possible to enable ability to push the url to the browser history.
+It is also possible to enable the ability to push the url to the browser history.
 This can be done by setting the `enablePushState` property to true.
 By default this property is set to false.

 ```ts
   constructor() {